Inside or out Crooked Creek Retreat Delivers a Real Alaska Vacation

 Down by th creek frind a hammock to swwing gently in, bring a book from the library or gather your frinds for a game of Horse Shoes.
-There is always the fire pit to gather round and sit on the huge bouldrs warmed by the sun and the fire.
+There is always the fire pit for a get together sit on the huge boulders warmed by the sun and the fire.
 Ask Cook for S'Mores kits, bring you six pack or get some hot dogs and buns.

 check our adventures page for activities

 If it is is Family week, kids are splashing in the creek, roasting Marshmalllows, practicing fly casting into Hulla Hoop targets, with weights only NO hooks!
 They might be playing fetch with Clyde or trying to get out of his way before he shakes after a swimming session, kids love it.
 There is always wood to throw on the fire, a hammock to swing in, fish to catch after the creek opens August 1st or just relax and watch.

 Ask Aunt Dorothy to show you where the King Fishers build their nest in the gravel bank, or where you are likey to find the baby ducks.
 There are several pairs of Ducks that make the creek their home.
 Check trees for eagles, the Goss Hawk, those huge Ravens, Arctic Terns, or you might even be here when 100's of swallows come to eat the first hatch of mosquitoes.
 Check with aunt Dorothy for one of her bird books and binoculars.
 Be sure to get a pen and then date and sign the page when you spot a new bird.